Psmths/windows-forensic-artifacts/persistence/reg-run-runonce.md

 ## Artifact Interpretation
 ### NTUSER.DAT
-The following keys will contain full paths to the executables that will start on **logon**:
+The following keys will contain full paths to the executables that will start on **logon** for the account that owns this particular `NTUSER.DAT` hive:

 - `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Run`
 - `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\RunOnce`